Thai Buddhist sculpture: Ayutthaya period

-Ayutthaya images were created between the tenth and eighteenth centuries.
-They had a unique hair frame and tell-tale narrow carvings above the lips and eyes.
-Early Ayutthaya images were carved in stone with heavy influence from the Lopburi images.
-Middle Ayutthaya images were similar to the Sukhothai images, and were in similar poses.
-During this period, the images were often cast in Bronze, and the size of the images were often large.
-In the late Ayutthaya period, the images typically depicted the Buddha in royal attire, and the bases of the images bore ornate design.
+Ayutthaya images were made between the tenth and eighteenth centuries.
+They have a distinctive hair frame and narrow carved lines above the lips and eyes.
+Early Ayutthaya images were carved in stone and drew heavily on Lopburi work.
+Images of the middle period resemble Sukhothai images and use similar poses; they were often cast in bronze and were frequently large.
+In the late Ayutthaya period the Buddha is commonly shown in royal attire, with ornate decoration on the base.

 Modern Thai Buddha images

-In modern times, Buddha images are often replicas of images from the Sukhothai and other early periods, often more ornately and elaborately adorned.
-Faces in new innovative depictions are typically more realistic and human-like.
-An elongated flame aureole is popular.
-Robes depicted in modern images often depict floral designs.
-The Indian Gandhara style, as well as western art have also influenced many of the modern images.
+Modern Buddha images are often replicas of Sukhothai and other early types, more ornately adorned.
+Faces in newer designs tend to be more realistic, an elongated flame aureole is common, and robes frequently carry floral decoration.
+The Indian Gandhara style and Western art have both influenced modern work.

+Reynolds observes that Buddha images are never original, being copies of an earlier image that differ from it through the constraints of the material, the skill of the sculptor and the preferences of the patron, so that the original recedes into the past in an infinite regression.

-Bunleua Sulilat's concrete sculpture gardens (Buddha Park and Sala Keoku) give an example of contemporary highly creative and unconventional artistic treatment of Buddhist subjects.
+The concrete sculpture gardens of Bunleua Sulilat, Buddha Park and Sala Keoku, treat Buddhist subjects unconventionally.
 See also Wat Rong Khun and Sanctuary of Truth.